NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 svdata <- svdata %>% mutate(color = svcolor[sv_type])
 ```

-In short, these lines of code extract the different types of SVs from our dataset for the x-axis, assign each SV type a unique color, and then add a new column ‘color’ to our original SV dataset within R. Pay attention to the comments if you’re curious what each line of code does individually.
+In short, these lines of code extract the different types of SVs from our dataset for the x-axis, assign each SV type a unique color, and then add a new column **color** to our original SV dataset within R. Pay attention to the comments if you’re curious what each line of code does individually.

-**24\.** Once that’s run, take a look at the table once again by typing svdata into the console in the bottom left after the prompt, ‘>’.
-You should now see the new column which we just added called ‘color’.
+**24\.** Once that’s run, take a look at the table once again by typing svdata into the console in the bottom left after the prompt, `>`.
+You should now see the new column which we just added called **color**.

 {% include image-modal.html link="practical_assets/19-svdata-wColor.png" %}